Are there Side Effects of CBD Oil? Is it Safe?

 How Does CBD Oil Work?

 CBD takes effect by working on the body’s endocannabinoid system (ECS).
-Our ECS plays a huge role in regulating various major functions in our bodies such as mood, pain sensitivity and sleep patterns.
+All humans and animals have an ECS, which plays a huge role in regulating various major functions in our bodies such as mood, pain sensitivity and sleep patterns.

 Our endocannabinoid systems produces cannabinoids of our own that bind with receptors all throughout our bodies.
 Cannabinoids from plants (such as CBD and THC) interact with these receptors as well, and can help people who don’t produce enough cannabinoids themselves.